edgerun/faas-sim/doc/analysis/index.rst

 ========

 Analysis of simulation results is done by extracting pandas DataFrames upon completion (``sim.env.metrics.extract_dataframe(<name>)``).
-The environment of the simulation contains a ``Metrics`` object used throughout the simulation to log events.
+The environment of the simulation contains a ``SimMetrics`` object used throughout the simulation to log events.
 Those events describe different aspects of a FaaS platform (``FaasSystem``), such as scheduling process, data flow or invocations.

 Default logs